jakbrtz/MQ-Subject-Selection/Subject Selection/Properties/README.md

     * STAT2371 -> PSYU2248
     * TELE3001 -> STAT3494
 * ECON1031 has a dash in its list of NCCWs, but I'm not going to do anything about that because it's referring to the old unit codes
+* It's impossible to satisfy Bachelor of Cyber Security and Bachelor of Applied Finance {D000070} because it says to do STAT1170 and (STAT1250 or STAT1371)